 Tent/RV Campgrounds: The campgrounds are open all year on a first-come, first-served basis.
 Buffalo Point has water all year, and electrical and water hookups for RVs and flush toilets from April to November; vault toilets are provided the rest of the year but no hookups are available.
 Water and flush toilets are available at other campgrounds noted below from April to November; vault toilets are provided the rest of the year.
 Kyles Landing and Steel Creek are accessible only via steep, winding gravel roads; the park recommends that buses and larger RVs not use these campgrounds.
 All campgrounds except Lost Valley are accessible by boat and by road; Lost Valley is accessible only by road.
-Buffalo Point has some handicapped-accessible sites and restrooms.
+Buffalo Point, Erbie, and Tyler Bend have some sites and restrooms accessible to the disabled.

 Group Campgrounds: The campgrounds are open all year.
-Reservations are required at Buffalo Point; call the park.
+Reservations are required at Buffalo Point and Tyler Bend; call the park.
 Erbie is open on a first-come, first-served basis.
-Water and flush toilets are available at Buffalo Point from April to November; vault toilets are provided the rest of the year, but water is not.
+Water and flush toilets are available at Buffalo Point and Tyler Bend from April to November; vault toilets are provided the rest of the year, but water is not.
 Water is available at Erbie only from April to November, too.